 Here you can choose the search terms that will appear in the drop-down menus on the advanced search block.
 Terms must be entered by their field names (in most cases this will be Dublin Core, but you can also use MODS), though you can optionally specify a more human-readable label with the conf igure option.
 To determine the appropriate syntax for your search terms, simply edit the metadata on any object in your repository (for instructions, see How to Edit an Object's Metadata in Getting Started with Islandora).
 Each field label will display the proper syntax for adding it to your Solr search configuration.
-A full list of the terms made available by the schema provided in the module package is provided in APPENDIX D - SOLR SCHEMA (SEARCH) Term Reference.

 Note that you will want to use fields that have been indexed as "text" in the advanced search block.
-Read APPENDIX D - SOLR SCHEMA (SEARCH) Term Reference for more information.